lidofinance/lido-improvement-proposals/LIPS/lip-x.md

 **Daemon configuration:** `DELEGATION_CONTRACT_ADDRESS` environment variable.
 When set, all oracle contract calls are routed through `DelegationModule`, a Web3py extension that wraps `execute()` dispatch.
 Startup validation checks: (a) `getDelegatee() == configuredHotKey`, and (b) `delegationContract` address holds oracle committee membership in `HashConsensus`.

 **Transitional behavior:** When `DELEGATION_CONTRACT_ADDRESS` is unset, calls are sent directly from the hot key EOA as before.
-This path exists for development purposes.
+This path exists for development, for the migration window, and as a long-term fallback (e.g. if native account-abstraction delegation later meets these needs directly).

 ---

 ###### DSM Contract — Pull Integration

-**Pattern:** Pull via `isValidSignature()`.
+**Pattern:** Pull — DSM recovers the signer and checks it against the guardian's `getDelegatee()`.

 **Authorization model today.** `DepositSecurityModule` does **not** take the guardian address as an input — it *derives* it: every verification path (`_verifyAttestSignatures` for deposits, plus `pauseDeposits` and `unvetSigningKeys`) calls `ECDSA.recover(msgHash, sig.r, sig.vs)` and looks the recovered EOA up in the guardian set via `_isGuardian`.

-**Required change — the guardian address must be supplied with the signature.** Because a contract guardian cannot be recovered, the submitter provides the registered guardian address (the `DelegationContract`, or the EOA for a legacy guardian) **explicitly alongside each signature**, and DSM verifies the signature *against that address*:
+**Required change — the guardian address must be supplied with the signature.** A contract guardian cannot be recovered from a signature, so the submitter provides the registered guardian address (the `DelegationContract`, or the EOA for a legacy guardian) **explicitly alongside each signature**.
+DSM keeps doing the ECDSA recovery itself; for a contract guardian it then checks the recovered signer against that contract's `getDelegatee()`.

 ```solidity
 // Per-signature payload gains the guardian address it is signed under: